MichaelPaul-Software/Java-Programs/README.md

 # Java-Programs
-a bunch of little java programs
+a bunch of java programs